Debian/dak/docs/development.rst

 -----

 The full test suite can be run using ``integration-tests/run-tests``.
-This should not be done from wihin an existing subshell; one will be created.
+This should not be done from within an existing subshell; one will be created.

 New tests should be written within subshells, as a "unit" separator and should include a comment.